 Read the letter to the Chief Demographer for Statistics Canada

-The Minister of Justice is told by administration staff about the dismissal of the BC Government Population Analyst who raised concerns about the use of non-statistical and substandard methods and models to create population numbers used to justify opening and closing of public and private facilities.
+The Minister of Justice is told by administration staff about the dismissal of the BC Government Population Analyst (the Author - myself) who raised concerns about the use of non-statistical and substandard methods and models to create population numbers used to justify opening and closing of public and private facilities.

 June 22, 2012

 BC government advisors tell the Minister of Justice and Attorney General, Shirley Bond "the matter you have raised has been dealt with".

 For raising concerns about the real methods used to create population numbers in a grievance to the Deputy Minister, and prior to a reply from the Deputy Minister, I, BC Stats' Population Analyst, was dismissed for insubordination and just cause.
 Requests for the disclosure to be allowed to continue were denied by the Ministry of Labour and Citizen's Services.
 That is how "the matter you have raised has been dealt with".